openstack-archive/interop-workloads/doc/source/specs/spec_nfv.rst

   * Python script to call OPEN-O to deploy vIMS

-  * Shell script to deploy a SIP client

 * Test scripts to verify the workload

   * Python script to confirm OPEN-O is working

-  * Ruby script to confirm vIMS is working
+  * Python script to confirm vIMS is working

 Implementation